-The person directly reporting to the President shall arrange and hold a meeting with the parties concerned within five (5) working days of receipt of the written grievance, and shall provide the employee with a written response within a further five (5) working days.

-Step 4: Failing a satisfactory settlement at Step 3, the employee may, within ten (10) working days of receipt of the written response, forward a copy of the written grievance along with any other relevant information to the President or their delegate.
+- Step 3: The person directly reporting to the President shall arrange and hold a meeting with the parties concerned within five (5) working days of receipt of the written grievance, and shall provide the Union representative with a written response within a further ten (10) working days. - Step 4: Failing a satisfactory settlement at Step 3, the Unionrepresentative may, within ten (10) working days of receipt of the written response, forward a copy of the written grievance, along with any other relevant information to the President, or delegate.

-The President shall arrange and hold a meeting with the Parties concerned within ten (10) working days of receipt of the written grievance, and shall provide the employee with a written response within a further ten (10) working days.
+The President shall arrange and hold a meeting with the Parties concerned within ten (10) working days of receipt of the written grievance, and shall provide the Union representative with a written response within a further ten (10) working days.

-Step 5: Failing a satisfactory settlement at Step 4, the employee may, within twenty-two (22) working days of receipt of the written response, advance the grievance to arbitration.
-Notice of Intent to advance to arbitration shall be in writing to the President or their delegate.
+Failing a satisfactory settlement at Step 4, the Union representative may, within twenty-five (25) working days of receipt of the written response, advance the grievance to arbitration.